The Golden Circle is the most popular sightseeing route in Iceland. The tour is usually done as a day trip from Reykjavik.

 All five attractions are reachable by a normal car.
 There’s no need for a 4x4 which, however, is required for smaller F-roads.

 The length of the route, with the start and the finish at Reykjavik, is about 240 kilometers with the five attractions included.
 The length of the shortest route from Reykjavik to the three main attractions is about 114 kilometers one way.

 The map of the Golden Circle can be found at the bottom of this page.

 Thingvellir National Park

 Thingvellir (Icelandic: Þingvellir) is a national park and an important place in the history of Iceland:

 - Parliament of Iceland, the Althing, was founded there in 930 and it kept convening at the same place until 1799 (nowadays in Reykjavik).

 - It was also the place where new laws were made, cases were conducted, criminals were convicted and sentenced.

-- The Law rock's exact place is unknown because of geological changes overtime.
+- The exact place of the Law rock is unknown because of geological changes overtime.